Element84/earth-search/README.md

 ### Extensions Used

-All the Earth Search Collections make use of the following extensions:
+All the Earth Search STAC Items make use of the following extensions:

-- [Grid](https://github.com/stac-extensions/grid) (for any tiled data)
+- [Grid](https://github.com/stac-extensions/grid) (for most gridded datasets, except Landsat)
 - [Processing](https://github.com/stac-extensions/processing) for indicating software libraries and versions
 - [Projection](https://github.com/stac-extensions/projection)
 - [Raster](https://github.com/stac-extensions/raster)
 - [View](https://github.com/stac-extensions/view)

-In addition the [EO extension](https://github.com/stac-extensions/eo) is used for multispectral data and the [SAR extension](https://github.com/stac-extensions/sar) is used for SAR data.
+Additionally, the [EO extension](https://github.com/stac-extensions/eo) is used for multispectral data and the [SAR extension](https://github.com/stac-extensions/sar) is used for SAR data.

 ### s3 vs http URLs

 When STAC Item assets (the data files) are in a requester pays bucket they are provided with an `s3://` style URL, since AWS credentials are needed to access.
-For publicly available assets, an `https://` URL is used since no authentication is needed.
+For publicly-available assets, an `https://` URL is used since no authentication is needed.
 The Item/Assets also indicate if it's a requester pays bucket via the [STAC storage extension](https://github.com/stac-extensions/storage)